FAQs

 Do I need experience to try Qi Gong?

-No — Qi Gong is gentle, slow, and accessible for every age and ability level.
+No — beginners with no experience are very welcome to come!
+Qi Gong is gentle, slow, and accessible for every age and ability level.

 Is Qi Gong good for seniors or people with limited mobility?